shelld3v/PwnVPN/README.txt

 (?)
-Does VPNShell work with Python2?
+Does PwnVPN work with Python2?
-Yes, VPNShell is support both python2 and python3.
+Yes, PwnVPN is support both python2 and python3.

 (?)
-Does VPNShell work in Windows?
+Does PwnVPN work in Windows?
-VPNShell works with both Windows and Unix, it will give the best experience for each OS.
+PwnVPN works with both Windows and Unix, it will give the best experience for each OS.

 (?)
-Does VPNShell is the best SSL VPN exploitation tool?
+Does PwnVPN is the best SSL VPN exploitation tool?
 Yeah, I bringing the best experience for the hackers with the best exploit code that both reduce False Posotive and False Negative and give hackers the best shell interface with the best exploitation analyst.